dapplets/dapplet-docs/docs/faq.md

 We also have documentation and [exercises](/docs/exercises/) which you can complete to deepen your knowledge and create advanced and fully functional applications on our platform.

-We also have a video recording of our workshop with [EPAM](https://hackmd.io/@heL9DJloSkKGQOtdOicgaQ/B1qZtuIY9),  [Dapplets Project](https://www.youtube.com/watch?v=gB0-iBByXuA)
+We also have a video recording of our [workshop](https://hackmd.io/@heL9DJloSkKGQOtdOicgaQ/B1qZtuIY9) with EPAM: [Dapplets Project: «Practical Web3 programming experience»](https://www.youtube.com/watch?v=gB0-iBByXuA)

 Furthermore, don’t miss our public list of [dapplet ideas](https://github.com/dapplets/dapplets-ideas).
 You can take whichever one you like and realize it!